slact/nchan/README.md

   The current and previous (if applicable) message id for publisher request or subscriber response.

 - `$nchan_channel_event`
   For channel events, this is the event name.
-USeful when configuring `nchan_channel_event_string`.
+Useful when configuring `nchan_channel_event_string`.

 Additionally, `nchan_stub_status` data is also exposed as variables.
 These are available only when `nchan_stub_status` is enabled on at least one location: